 CDs and DVDs can only accommodate a few photos, while an external hard drive will take more depending on the storage space.
 However, the more space you need, the more you have to pay for the portable device.

-CDs and DVDs are also inconvenient given that many modern laptops will not include a slot for them as they are becoming outdated.
+CDs and DVDs are also inconvenient given that many modern laptops will not include a slot for them.

 USB sticks and hard drives are a better option as you can even brand them for extra marketing.